+Finding out where to stay in Bogota can be a bit tricky as there are many great neighborhoods.
 A vast majority of the hostels in Bogota are located in La Candelaria, which is the heart of the downtown area known as El Centro.
 Staying here gives you easy access to most museums and cultural sights and cuts down on time and money spent in transit.

 Alternatively, many travelers look to the hip area of Chapinero for a place to stay thanks to its culinary and nightlife scenes.
 While you’ll have to hop on the bus or grab a cab to go sightseeing, you’ll be able to stumble home from a big night out if you stay in this neighborhood.

 You can also look into renting a room or an entire apartment for your stay.
 There are plenty of great choices on Airbnb for very reasonable prices.
 We stayed at this awesome spot called the Man Cave that had an arcade game, mini-fridge, and a punching bag.
 How cool is that?!

 Overall Best Hostel in Bogota – Aurora Hostel

 When it comes to the best hostel in Bogota, we’ve got to give it up to Aurora.
 This homey hostel in Chapinero can only fit 18 guests, meaning you’ll quickly make friends with your fellow backpackers.

 It’s located in a quiet, safe part of Chapinero with plenty of options nearby to shop, eat, and go out.
 There is a nice common area and cafe, so grab a cup of coffee, kick back, and relax.